justinhan33/R-Package/README.md

 random variables.
 This is the theoretical probability model that we use when calculating probabilities about the number of successes in a fixed number of random trials performed under identical conditions (assuming a constant probability of success on each trial).

+This package is ready to be submitted to CRAN (Comprehensive R Archive Network).